VoltBit/remotevision/README.md

 ## About

-RemoteVision is project that aims to provide live video streaming from a wearable headset and provide de wearer with audio feedback from a viewer.
+RemoteVision is project that aims to provide live video streaming from a wearable headset and offers the wearer audio feedback from a viewer.

 v1.0
 The headset is based of a RaspberryPI 2 with a version 1 camera module.
 The